Obituary Search browser hijacker removal instructions

 |Distribution methods||Deceptive pop-up ads, free software installers (bundling), fake flash player installers.|

-Browser hijacker share many similarities in-between, ones released by the same developers tend to be identical.
-Analogous applications to Obituary Search are Local Classifieds Hub, Online Manuals App, Download Forms Now and dozens of others.
-In general, PUAs look legitimate and offer "handy" features.
-However, they rarely posses the abilities they advertise.
-The only goal these unwanted apps have - is to generate profit for their designers; to users they have no true value.
-PUAs operate by hijacking browsers, redirecting to untrustworthy and malicious websites, running intrusive advertisement campaigns (pop-ups, coupons, banners, etc.) and by tracking data.
+Browser hijackers share many similarities, and those released by the same developers tend to be identical.
+Applications similar to Obituary Search include Local Classifieds Hub, Online Manuals App, and Download Forms Now.
+In general, PUAs seem legitimate and offer "useful" features, however, they rarely posses the capabilities advertised.
+The only purpose of these unwanted apps is to generate revenue for the designers, whilst regular users receive no real value.
+PUAs operate by hijacking browsers, redirecting to untrustworthy and malicious websites, running intrusive advertisement campaigns (pop-ups, coupons, banners, etc.), and tracking data.

 How did Obituary Search install on my computer?

-Obituary Search has an "official" download website.
-However, PUAs can also be unintentionally installed together with wanted content.
+Obituary Search has an "official" download website, however, PUAs can also be unintentionally installed with content.
 This marketing method of pre-packing regular software with unwanted applications is called "bundling".
-By rushing through the download/installation processes (e.g. ignoring terms, skipping steps and sections, using pre-set options, etc.) - users can install undesirable or malicious content onto devices.
-Intrusive advertisements also spread PUAs.
-Once clicked, they can execute scripts, designed to make rogue downloads/installs of PUAs.
+By rushing through the download/installation processes (e.g. ignoring terms, skipping steps and sections, using pre-set options, etc.), many users install unwanted or malicious content onto their devices.
+Intrusive advertisements also proliferate PUAs.
+Once clicked, they can execute scripts designed to make rogue downloads/installs of PUAs.

-It is highly recommended to research desired content to verify its legitimacy, before downloading/installing it.
-Only official and verified channels should be used for downloading; as opposed to Peer-to-Peer sharing networks (BitTorrent, Gnutella, eMule, etc.), free file-hosting websites, third party downloaders and similar sources.
+You are strongly advised to research all software and content to verify its legitimacy, before downloading/installing.
+Only official and verified channels should be used for downloading, as opposed to Peer-to-Peer sharing networks (BitTorrent, Gnutella, eMule, etc.), free file-hosting websites, third party downloaders, and similar sources.
 Untrustworthy download channels are more likely to offer deceptive or bundled software.
-Download and installation processes should be treated with care.
-Therefore, it is advised to read terms, explore possible options, use "Custom/Advanced" settings and opt-out from downloading/installing additional apps and features.
-Intrusive adverts typically look ordinary and harmless, however they redirect to various questionable websites (e.g. gambling, pornography, adult-dating, etc.).
-If such advertisements/redirects are encountered, users should inspect the device and immediately remove all suspicious applications and/or browser extensions/plug-ins.
-If your computer is already infected with Obituary Search, we recommend running a scan with Spyhunter for Windows to automatically eliminate this browser hijacker.
+Download and installation processes should be treated with caution.
+Read the terms, explore possible options, use "Custom/Advanced" settings and opt-out of downloading/installing additional apps and features.
+Intrusive ads typically seem normal and harmless, however, they often redirect to dubious websites (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter these advertisements/redirects, inspect the device and immediately remove all suspicious applications and/or browser extensions/plug-ins.
+If your computer is already infected with Obituary Search, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.